Turmeric

 How Turmeric Helps with Leaky Gut:

-Turmeric contains a compound called curcumin, which has been shown to help reduce inflammation in the body.
-In the case of Leaky Gut, inflammation in the gut lining can lead to increased permeability, allowing harmful substances to leak into the bloodstream and trigger an immune response.
+- Anti-inflammatory properties: Turmeric contains a compound called curcumin, which has been shown to help reduce inflammation in the body.
+In the case of Leaky Gut, this can help to calm the immune response and reduce damage to the gut lining.

 Supplements for Leaky Gut